-The EGNOS Data Access Service (EDAS) is a terrestrial commercial service offering ground-based access to EGNOS data on a controlled access basis (i.e. via the internet and mobile phones).
+The EGNOS Data Access Service (EDAS) is a terrestrial commercial service offering ground-based access to EGNOS data through the Internet on controlled access basis.
 Geared to users requiring enhanced performance for professional use, EDAS provides users with the same data broadcast by the EGNOS satellites (EGNOS Message) in near real-time.
 In other words, with EDAS, you can plug into EGNOS to receive the data collected, generated and delivered by Europe’s first satellite navigation system.
 EDAS therefore provides the opportunity for service providers to deliver EGNOS data to users who cannot always view EGNOS satellites (such as in urban canyons) or to support a variety of other value added services, applications and research programmes.

 EDAS primarily provides the following data types:

 - Raw GPS, GLONASS and EGNOS geostationary satellite observations and navigation data collected by the entire network of Ranging and Integrity Monitoring Stations (RIMS) and Navigation Land Earth Stations (NLES);

 - EGNOS augmentation messages, as normally received by users via the EGNOS Geostationary satellites.

 Data is provided to EDAS users upon registration.
 Once registered, one can essentially plug into EGNOS and receive all its collected and generated data.